JuliGarc91/Flower-Shop-Inventory/README.md

 - If you make a mistake, you can clear the form and start over by pressing the `Reset Form` button.

 ### View, Hide, and/or Permanently remove Donated Plants
-- Once form is submitted, Donors have the ability to immediately view a record of their donated plants, including those contributed by other donors.
+- Once form is submitted, donors have the ability to immediately view a record of their donated plants, including those contributed by other donors.
 - Donors can also see the updated total of amount of donated plants currently displayed.
+- Inventory managers and donors can toggle the 'in stock' drop-down menu and select options to indicate and update whether the donated plant is in stock in the plant inventory.
 - Donors can exercise the option to conceal previously donated plants from both prior days and other contributors by utilizing the `Hide from List` button.
-(Please note that hidden items will reappear upon refreshing the page.)
+Please note that hidden items will reappear upon refreshing the page.
-- Donors can review or permanently delete a donation made on the same day by selecting the `Remove Today's Donated Plant(s)` button.
-(Deleted donations are permanently removed from the record.)
+- Donors can delete a donation made on the same day by selecting the `Remove Today's Donated Plant(s)` button.
+Deleted donations are permanently removed from the donated plants list on webpage.

 ### Inventory Management
 - Visit the inventory section by clicking the `Show Inventory` button to view plant inventory page and update plant stock statuses.